 Some schools, as The Dallas Morning News reveals, have developed creative plans to manage the tremendous growth in the student population.
 For example, to accommodate the 18% rise in the student population, Collin County’s Community College District, located in northern Texas, has implemented a medley of strategies, ranging from building more classrooms to creating more off-campus classes.

 Some campuses in the Collin County Community College District have begun construction on new facilities and educational buildings.
 For example, Trinity River Community College campuses, located in Fort Worth and Dallas, are striving to manage a combined total of 3,800 students.
 With the two campuses running out of space, Dallas County leaders have recently opened up new campuses in five other surrounding Texas cities!
 Additionally, “To accommodate crowds, local colleges have had to scramble somewhat, adding faculty members and class sections.”

 Adding to the classroom modifications, some schools have implemented more attractive housing incentives to reduce traffic congestion and parking issues.
 Additionally, many schools are offering more off-campus classes, allowing many students to work through the course material at home via the internet.
 In fact, Texas’ Tarrant County has reported a record high enrollment number for distance learners, with nearly 11,000 students are currently participating in off-campus classes.

-.
+Of course, other community colleges have coped with the enrollment boom in other way, including implementing waiting lists and cancelling Friday classes.
 However, with innovation and the increased revenues from tuition fees, hopefully more community colleges can welcome new students with open campuses.